chengcailiu/LuCaFound/pretrain/README.md

 - an example dataset manifest
 - a one-command smoke test with synthetic data
 - single-process debugging support and distributed-training compatibility

-## What Is Not Included

-- private training data
-- released pretrained checkpoints for the main project
-- a final repository license selection

 ## Repository Structure